United States Telecom Association: History

 In modern times, USTelecom also advocates on behalf of the telecommunications industry to Courts, the White House, and the media.

 Organization and leadership

 As an American not-for-profit corporation, USTelecom is governed by a 19-member Board of Directors and an 18-member Leadership Committee.
 The Board of Directors is composed of member company executives that have been nominated by members of the Leadership Committee.
 The Leadership Committee comprises executives from small-to-mid-sized telecom companies that are members of the association.
-As of October 2021, the Chair is Kathy Grillo, Senior Vice President, Public Policy and Government Affairs of Verizon, and the Chair of the Leadership Committee is Jeff England, Vice President and CFO of Silver Star Communications.
-Since January 2017, Jonathan Spalter has served as President & CEO of USTelecom.
+As of October 2025, the Chair is Jeff England, Vice President & Chief Financial Officer, Silver Star Communications, and the Chair of the Leadership Committee is Josh Descant, Chief Executive Officer, REV. Since January 2017, Jonathan Spalter has served as President & CEO of USTelecom.

 The association offers three different categories of paid membership: